-Jackson, TN Bicycle Accidents
+Jackson, TN Bicycle Accident Lawyers

 Bicycles have become more popular on Jackson roads in recent years.
 They are more environmentally-friendly than cars and allow riders to get exercise.
 An increase in bicyclists has led to an increase in accidents, unfortunately.
 Lots of bicycle crashes in Madison County are caused by drivers who are texting while driving, talking on the phone, or not paying attention to the road.
 In these situations, an injured cyclist may have grounds to pursue the negligent driver for injuries caused by the impact.
-If you have been hit by a car while riding a bicycle, call Nahon, Saharovich & Trotz to discuss your case with one of our Jackson bicycle accident lawyers.
+If you have been hit by a car while riding a bicycle, call Nahon, Saharovich & Trotz to discuss your case with one of our Jackson personal injury lawyers.
 We are the largest Tennessee-based plaintiff’s personal injury law firm.

 Holding Drivers Responsible for Injuring Cyclists

 Many people may not know this, but bicyclists have most of the same legal rights and protections as motorists do in Tennessee.
 The law also says a bicycle has the same legal status as a vehicle.
 This means drivers must be on the lookout for cyclists just like they must be on the lookout for other vehicles or trucks on the street.

 Consider the example of an intersection accident.
 If a bicyclist is crossing the street in a marked bike lane but a driver makes a right turn at the intersection and crashes into the cyclist, traumatic injuries may result.
 As bicycle accident lawyers in the Jackson area, we have seen these collisions all too often.
 Serious injuries following a bike crash may include: